uvasoftware/scanii-go/README.md

 ### Testing

 Test all changes by running the command below.
-This is a convenience for the actual command to run Go unit testing, `go test -v -cover ./...`

 ```sh
 make test
 ```

+This is a convenience for the actual command to run Go unit testing, `go test -v -cover ./...` .
+It's best to run the `make` command.